 For adults who experience mood disorders, we offer inpatient treatment, PHP and IOP.
 These programs treat depression and anxiety disorders, dysthymia, bipolar disorder, mania, adjustment disorder, impulse control disorder, obsessive compulsive disorder, substance abuse and co-occurring disorders (mood disorder and substance abuse).

-We offer inpatient treatment, PHP and IOP for adults who struggle with substance abuse.
-Directed by a board-certified physician and certified addictionologist, these programs address dependence to alcohol, amphetamines, barbiturates, benzodiazepines, cocaine, crystal methamphetamine, heroin, marijuana, maternal addiction, opiates and spice (synthetic marijuana).
+We offer acute inpatient treatment, PHP and IOP for adults who struggle with substance abuse.
+Directed by an experienced psychiatrist, these programs address dependence to alcohol, amphetamines, barbiturates, benzodiazepines, cocaine, crystal methamphetamine, heroin, marijuana, maternal addiction, opiates and spice (synthetic marijuana).
 The programs may include yoga, pet-assisted therapy and drug testing.

 The electroconvulsive therapy (ECT) clinic provides adult patients with a treatment option for symptoms of various treatment-resistant psychiatric disorders.
 ECT can help severely depressed patients when medications have been unsuccessful.
 We offer ECT on an inpatient and outpatient basis.